zerasul/blask/posts/install.md

     staticDir = "static"
     title = "Blask"

+You can export a environment variable that point to this file:

+    :::bash
+    > export BLASK_SETTINGS=settings.py

-And finally, you can run the application using this code:
+You can run the application using this code:

-    ::::python
+    :::python
-    from Blask.Blask import Blask
+    from Blask.Blask import BlaskApp
     import settings

     if __name__ == '__main__':
-        b = Blask(templateDir=settings.templateDir, postDir=settings.postDir
+        b = BlaskApp(templateDir=settings.templateDir, postDir=settings.postDir
         , defaultLayout=settings.defaultLayout, staticDir=settings.staticDir, title=settings.title)

         b.run()
+If you use the environment Variable you can run Blask without arguments:

+    :::python
+    from Blask.Blask import BlaskApp
+    import settings

+    if __name__ == '__main__':
+        BlaskApp().run()

+Or you can use the BlaskCLI tool:

+    :::bash
+    > blaskcli run

 Now you can browse the main page at http://localhost:5000.
 If you see the *Blask Home Page*, all is ok and working.